You Can Conquer Your Debt

 2. Negotiate for a lower interest rate

-4. Sell items for cash
+4. Sell unneeded items

-6. Consider a consumer proposal to manage your debts.
+5. Consider a consumer proposal to manage your debts.

 A consumer proposal is a renegotiation of what you owe to your creditors, handled by Bromwich+Smith on your behalf.
-You pay what you can afford, instead of what your creditors are demanding.
-(Usually eliminating debt for only a percentage of original amount owed).
+You pay what you can afford, instead of what your creditors are demanding, and it usually reduces your debt to a fraction of the original amount owed!
 Think of it as a settlement with those you owe on terms you both agree with.
+A consumer proposal is a government regulated program that can only be administered by a Licensed Insolvency Trustee.

 Add new comment